izedomi/moni-task/README.md

 UI and API implementation of "My Cluster" screen.
 The page shows the details of a cluster.
 It has two tabviews(members and cluster details).
 The "Members" tabview that shows the list of members in the clusters and their various loan status while the "Cluster Details" tabview shows details of the cluster.

+Uses MVVM architecture

+Uses Provider for its state management

 Uses a full page loader with the Moni logo when an API call is active

 Uses a Moni Logo as a loading and error placeholders